Characters: RWBY Monsters And Enemies

 - Bare-Handed Blade Block: Can deflect shots fired from Crescent Rose with just her palm.

-- Big Bad: So far she's driving the villains and their actions, but there's a hint that a Bigger Bad exists given that she's not the narrator arguing with Ozpin at the beginning of Episode 1.
+- Big Bad: So far she's driving the villains and their actions, but there's a hint that she's only the face of the true villain given that she's not the narrator arguing with Ozpin at the beginning of Episode 1.